Prices verified June 22, 2026

 What's the difference between LifeMD and LifeMD+?

 LifeMD+ adds $19/mo for priority access and enhanced support across specialty programs.
-The base $79/mo Weight Management Program covers standard care.
+The base Weight Management Program ($75 first month then $149/mo) covers standard care.

 Is the money-back guarantee real?